PyPSA/pypsa-eur-sec/scripts/lit_review.md

 - Rock structures accessed by EGS are harder in nature than the formations drilled into for oil and gas -> little incentive existed for drilling equipment for this setting.
 - Backpressure applied to production wellbore induces energy storage

-##### The Role of Flexible Geothermal Power in Decarbonized Electricity Systems
+##### The Role of Flexible Geothermal Power in Decarbonized Electricity Systems - Reader's Digest
-*Wilson Ricks, Katharine Voller, Jack Norbeck, Jesse Jenkins* [working paper link](https://zenodo.org/record/7093330#.ZDUdrHZBxPY), paper in under review.
+*Wilson Ricks, Katharine Voller, Jack Norbeck, Jesse Jenkins* [working paper reader's digest link](https://zenodo.org/record/7093330#.ZDUdrHZBxPY), paper in under review.

 - Flexible EGS enhances the role that EGS plays in the overall system by decreasing bulk electricity supply cost
 - Displaces more expensive competing resources by shifting their generation on diurnal and seasonal timescales.